rust-lang/book/src/ch04-01-what-is-ownership.md

 - The Boolean type, `bool`, with values `true` and `false`.
 - All the floating-point types, such as `f64`.
 - The character type, `char`.
-- Tuples, if they only contain types that also implement `Copy`.
+- Tuples and Arrays, if they only contain types that also implement `Copy`.
 For example, `(i32, i32)` implements `Copy`, but `(i32, String)` does not.

 ### Ownership and Functions